chrispwolf/night-tripper-platen/content/_index.md

 ## Interstellar Adventure Role-Play (beta)
 ### By Chris P Wolf

 Rules & tools for interstellar science fiction role-playing games.
-Inspired by the original 2d6 interstellar game of the 1970s, and attempts to capture the same spirit of improvisation and open-ended possibility.
+Inspired by the original 2d6 interstellar game of the 1970s.
+Aims to capture the same spirit of improvisation and open-ended possibility.

 A sparse and adaptable sci-fi system, intentionally thin on setting details.
 Make a star map and drop in your favorite adventures for any system.
-You can convert any numbers on the fly.
+You can convert stats on the fly.

 Still in development; this site will be updated with new features and revised rules over time.